onlabsorg/stilo/README.md

 * **Git it!** Being your package just a bunch of text files, you can use [Git](https://git-scm.com/) to version-control them and cooperate on them.
-* **Access remote documents via HTTP/HTTPS!** Each of your packages mounts by default two paths `/http` and `/https`.
+* **Access remote documents via HTTP/HTTPS!** Each of your packages mounts by default two schemes `http:/` and `https:/`.
 You can use those paths to fetch/load/import documents from anywhere on the web.
-  For example, try `stilo render /https/raw.githubusercontent.com/onlabsorg/olojs/master/test/public/greet.olo`.
+  For example, try `stilo render https://raw.githubusercontent.com/onlabsorg/olojs/master/test/public/greet.olo`.
 * **Access remote documents via IPFS!** (Requires the [ipfs-store] plugin)
 * **Install a third party stilo library!** It is possible for people to publish olojs document libraries on `npm` and for you to install them and mount them